Spring2023-UI-Group-D/UI-FinalProject/README.md

 git clone https://github.com/Spring2023-UI-Group-D/UI-FinalProject.git
 cd UI-FinalProject/
 ```
+### You are now connected to the repo.
+To make changes to the repo check out the commands below

 ## If you want to make a new branch and work on another thing
 ```